pmcharrison/psynet-mirror/docs/timeline.rst

 * :ref:`TextInputPage`
 * :ref:`NumberInputPage`
 * :ref:`NAFCPage`
+* :ref:`SuccessfulEndPage`
+* :ref:`UnsuccessfulEndPage`.

+``SuccessfulEndPage`` and ``UnsuccessfulEndPage`` are special page types used to complete a timeline; upon reaching one of these pages, the experiment will terminate and the participant will receive their payment.
+The difference between ``SuccessfulEndPage`` and ``UnsuccessfulEndPage`` is twofold: in the former case, the participant will be marked in the database with ``complete=True`` and ``failed=False``, whereas in the latter case the participant will be marked with ``complete=False`` and ``failed=True``.
+In both cases the paricipant will be paid the amount that they have accumulated so far;
+however, ``UnsuccessfulEndPage`` is typically used to terminate an experiment early, when the participant has yet to accumulate much payment.

 Often you may wish to create a custom page type.
 The best way is usually to start with the source code for a related page type from the ``dlgr_utils``